What is Poetry?

 The two main elements of poetry are style and theme.

-(There is such a thing as narrative poetry, which is poetry that tells a story, but those two elements — storytelling and verse — don’t always combine so well.)
+(There is such a thing as narrative poetry, which is poetry that tells a story, but those two elements — storytelling and verse — don’t always combine.)

 It’s important to note also that the word “poetry” is not synonymous with the word “poem” — the difference being that poetry is general, whereas poem is specific: all poems are in theory poetic, but not all poetry is a poem.